pgailinas/videoqa-representation-comparison/docs/index.md

 The objective of this work is not to develop a new VideoQA model, but rather to investigate whether self-supervised autoencoder learning can produce compact video representations that support effective downstream multimodal reasoning.

-## Repository Organization

-The repository is organized as a modular, notebook-driven research environment designed to support reproducible experimentation in self-supervised autoencoder learning and Video Question Answering (VideoQA).

-The project structure separates dataset preparation, video evidence generation, autoencoder training, video reconstruction, VideoQA inference, evaluation procedures, reporting workflows, and visualization stages into independently executable notebooks and supporting configuration modules.
-This organization enables development-subset experimentation, full-dataset evaluation, and iterative refinement of model architectures and experimental parameters.

-Supporting directories include benchmark dataset resources, video assets, question-answer annotations, metadata resources, trained autoencoder models, reconstructed video outputs, experimental results, configuration modules, notebooks, and documentation resources.
-These components are organized to support reproducible machine-learning experimentation while maintaining a clear separation between data preparation, model training, inference, evaluation, and reporting activities.

-The repository is designed to facilitate academic research, experimental reproducibility, and future extensions involving self-supervised learning, video representation learning, multimodal foundation models, and VideoQA systems.

 ## Notebook Design Philosophy

 The notebooks are designed to be independently executable, reproducible, and suitable for both Google Colab and local Jupyter environments.
-Each notebook performs a well-defined stage of the experimental workflow and can be executed as a standalone component while maintaining compatibility with the complete end-to-end pipeline.

-The project follows a two-stage experimental methodology.
-Development notebooks support rapid experimentation, parameter tuning, architecture evaluation, and workflow validation using a small subset of the NExT-QA dataset.
-Once an effective configuration has been identified, the final experiment notebook applies the selected parameters to the complete dataset to generate the project's primary results.
+Development notebooks support rapid experimentation using a small dataset subset, while the final experiment notebook executes full-dataset evaluation using the selected configuration.
+Each notebook produces visible outputs that validate execution progress and generated artifacts.

-To improve transparency and reproducibility, every major notebook step produces visible output that confirms successful execution, reports key runtime information, validates intermediate results, or displays generated artifacts.
-This design enables users to verify workflow progress, identify potential issues quickly, and understand how data and models evolve throughout the experimental process.

-The notebooks emphasize modularity, incremental validation, and clear documentation to support academic research, reproducibility, and future extension of the framework.

 ## Expected Contributions